scarlehoff/pyHepGrid/docs/readme.md

      -I/-i for job info
 ```

-For running anything on the grid, the help text in main.py (python3 main.py -h) is useful for
+For running anything on the grid, the help text in main.py (`python3 main.py -h`) is useful for
 hidden options that aren't all necessarily documented(!)
        -- These features include warmup continuation, getting warmup data from running warmup jobs,
            initialising with your own warmup from elsewhere, database management stuff, local
      runcard testing

 When running, the python script nnlorun.py is sent to the run location.
 This script then runs
-     automatically, and pulls all of the appropriate files from grid storage (NNLOJET exe, runcard
+     automatically, and pulls all of the appropriate files from grid storage (exe, runcard
      (warmups)).
-It then runs NNLOJET in the appropriate mode, before tarring up output files and
+It then runs the executable in the appropriate mode, before tarring up output files and
      sending them back to the grid storage.

 # 6) FINALISING RESULTS

 -> The process of pulling the production results from grid storage to the gridui

 -> You have a choice of setups for this (or you can implement your own)

 => DEFAULT SETUP
    By default, `./main.py` ships a "--get_data" script that allows you to retrieve jobs looking
    at the database.